Kryptexas/UE4-GameWorks-4.19.2/README.md

    This will download binary content for the engine, as well as installing prerequisites and setting up Unreal file associations.
    On Windows 8, a warning from SmartScreen may appear.
 Click "More info", then "Run anyway" to continue.

-   A clean download of the engine binaries is currently around 2.5gb, which may take some time to complete.
+   A clean download of the engine binaries is currently 3-4gb, which may take some time to complete.
    Subsequent checkouts only require incremental downloads and will be much quicker.

 1. Run **GenerateProjectFiles.bat** to create project files for the engine.
 It should take less than a minute to complete.